docker/docs/content/manuals/desktop/setup/install/enterprise-deployment/pkg-install-and-configure.md

 5. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
    - **Introduction**: Select `Continue`.
    - **License**: Review the license agreement and select `Agree`.
    - **Destination Select**: This step is optional.
-It is recommended that you do not change the default installation destination (usually `Macintosh HD`).
+It is recommended that you don't change the default installation destination (usually `Macintosh HD`).
 Select `Continue`.
    - **Installation Type**: Select `Install`.
    - **Installation**: Authenticate using your administrator password or Touch ID.
    - **Summary**: After the installation completes, select `Close`.